In this article, we’re diving into how to get your first 1000 YouTube subscribers.

 This can be very disheartening and everyone that’s started from scratch knows this feeling.
 The first 100 or 1000 subscribers can be the most difficult to get and can also be the most important subscribers for a YouTube Channel.

-But that’s what we’re covering today, looking at exactly how to get these YouTuber subscribers.
+But that’s what we’re covering today, looking at exactly how to get subscribers on YouTube fast.

 The problem with a new channel is that YouTube hasn’t yet recognized you as being relevant.
 This means your videos won’t be ranked very easily and you have a real tough time getting viewers to your channel because of this.